usfomicshub/usfomicshub.github.io/Workshops/Metagenomics_Workshop_Materials/index.md

         mkdir Unix_Practice

-<div style="background-color: #FFFFE0">📌 sometimes running commands on Terminal won't always look like it did something - no messages typically indicate that the code ran successfully.
-In this case, we can use **ls** to see if our folder was created.</div>
+<div style="background-color: #FFFFE0">📌 Sometimes commands won't always look like it did something - no messages typically indicate that the code ran successfully.
+In this case, we can use <strong>ls</strong> to see if our folder was created.</div>

 Now that we have a new folder, we can move into it using **cd** which stands for "change directory."